 Speaking of special Character meet lines, these are some of the best(and longest!)
 Disney Character Meet and Greets you will see all year.
-This is where you can meet Jack Skellington and Sally(this year in Liberty Square, starting at 5 p.m.), the Seven Dwarves(The Big Top at 6:15p.m.) and Pooh, Piglet, Tigger and Eeyore in their Halloween Costumes (at the regular Pooh meeting place at 7 p.m.)
-While these are the most popular characters to meet during the party, you can also meet others like Abu, Jack Sparrow, the Queen of Hearts and Tweedle Dee and Tweedle Dum.
+This is where you can meet Jack Skellington and Sally, the Seven Dwarves, and Pooh, Piglet, Tigger, and Eeyore in their Halloween Costumes (at the regular Pooh meeting place at 7 p.m.)
+While these are the most popular characters to meet during the party, you can also meet others like Abu, Jack Sparrow, the Queen of Hearts, Tweedle Dee, and Tweedle Dum.

 Halloween Meet and Greet Strategy

 The best way to tackle the meet and greets is to come up with a game plan beforehand.
 You can spend a lot of time in these lines.
-The characters take a lot of breaks(or sometimes fewer but longer breaks), some of the guests spend a LOT of time interacting with the characters(especially with Jack and Sally) and inclement weather can delay the start of the meet and greet.
+The characters take a lot of breaks(or sometimes fewer but longer breaks).
+And since these are rare experiences, some of the guests spend a LOT of time interacting with the characters.
+Note that inclement weather can delay the start of the meet and greet.